Why do we have your personal information?

 This might mean sharing your information with:

 - Products and services, including apps.
-For example, location information is used by apps like our Priority Moments .
-By agreeing and using them, you're giving us your consent to share your information with other companies who run these services
+For example, location information is used by apps like Priority.
+By agreeing and using them, you're giving us your consent to share your information with other companies who run these services.

 To comply with legal or regulatory obligations, we might share your information: